 Making the Decision for Yourself

-The decision of whether or not you do a revealing is your decision to make.
+The decision of whether or not you do the first look is your decision to make.
 Don’t let your family members or photographer pressure you into doing something you don’t want to do.
 This is your day, so make it just that.
 Before you make your final decision, inform yourself.
-Ask non-biased sources and read bridal forums to help discover what is best for your situation, if you are having trouble making a decision.
+Ask non-biased sources and read wedding forums to help discover what is best for your situation, if you are having trouble making a decision.
 Either way, what is best for you is going to be best for the wedding.

 Best wishes on your planning!